 FYI, these pictures are from last year.
 My comments were as follows: My current favorite blue jeans are my AG The Legging styles, but for some reason, I don’t like them so much in the white.
 While I feel like the cut is flattering, they’re too thin and see-through for my liking.
 These are my usual size 28.
 I’ll give these 5 stars as well.
 Even though they’re a tad thinner than ideal, they fit really well and I know from experience with this brand that they will hold up and not bag out.

 Over the years I’ve talked a lot about DL1961 denim.
 It is the first premium denim brand I tried that didn’t bag out on me and was made to lift and shape the rear end.
 Before that, I wore a lot of Joe’s and 7 For All Mankind, which do tend to grow as you wear them, for some reason.

-In the past, I had the DL1961 Florence in white, which I liked a lot, but the leg opening was kind of wide and I eventually donated them.
-I prefer the DL1961 Emma now, but I never bought those in white.
-I did order them once, try them and like them, but sent them back because I didn’t feel like I needed two pairs.
+In the past, I had the DL1961 Florence skinnies in white, which I liked a lot, but the leg opening was kind of wide and I eventually donated them.
+I prefer the DL1961 Emma legging jeans now, but I never bought those in white.
+I did order them once, and I really liked them, but sent them back because I didn’t feel like I needed two pairs of white skinnies.
 Then I found the Paige Verdugo pair that I currently wear, so unfortunately I don’t have pictures of me wearing either the Florence or Emma.